Do I have a Candida overgrowth issue

 Candida is very deceptive.
 It can mimic many “disease” states from brain tumors, heart attacks to stomach ulcers.
 It can also mimic chronic fatigue syndrome, early senility, arthritis and fibromyalgia.
 One seminar I attended, a known doctor in the field announced that “Fifty percent” of patients diagnosed with Multiple Sclerosis merely have a yeast overgrowth issue.
 You will never be rid of the Candida in your GI system, because as stated, it’s a normal gut microorganism.
 The yeast, when under control, has its own benefits in the gastrointestinal tract.

-Here are10 symptoms you may have with Overgrowth of Candida:
+Here are 10 symptoms you may have with Candida Overgrowth:

 - Sugar Cravings (it’s your yeast that are hungry)